Curious to know what technologies are used on your competitor’s website?

 You may also install their extensions in the browser for quick website profiling.

-Simple but easy way to find out technologies stack used on a particular website with ALLORA.
+Simple but easy way to find out technologies stack used on a particular website with RESCAN.

-I hope above tools help you finding the technology stack behind any website for your research, curiosity or just fun!
+I hope the above tools help you find the technology stack behind any website for your research, curiosity, or just fun!